This module will cover the following topics:

 See the library reading list for this module (Canterbury)

-The ability to assess, manage, and investigate a range of incident scenes.
+Assess, manage, and investigate a range of incident scenes

-Develop a broad and balanced understanding of the key areas of science and law that underpins forensic practice and methodology.
+Understand the key areas of science and law that underpin forensic practice and methodology.

-Develop problem solving, information retrieval and handling, and numeracy skills.
+Use problem solving, and information retrieval and handling.

 Back to top